remybach/jQuery.clientSideLogging/README.md

 		}
 	});

 Now, to actually use it!
-By default, clientSideLogging hooks into `window.error`, to catch all JavaScript errors; however, you can also log values yourself, using three utility/wrapper functions.
-All of them accept either a plain string or a JavaScript object:
+You can log values yourself, using three utility/wrapper functions; all of them accept either a plain string or a JavaScript object:

 * `$.error(what)` - Send an error message to the server; also calls console.error (if available)
 * `$.info(what)` - Send an info message to the server; also calls console.info (if available)